Why you should compose when practicing music literacy skillsComments Off on Why you should compose when practicing music literacy skills

 For example, rather than just staring at a blank staff having no idea what to write, you can draw inspiration from the concepts you’re working on.
 Learning about Ab Major Scale?
 Try to compose a short melody in that key.
 Getting your head around triplets?
 Pop them in your piece.

 Notating what you create is important.
-Though there are several ways to do this, putting pencil to manuscript paper is best for consolidating all the skills you’re building.
-There’s nothing wrong with using programs like GarageBand to experiment with sounds and loops and musical motifs but the only way to really use composition as a means to strengthen your music aural, music theory and musicianship is by writing using the language of music.
+Though there are several ways to do this, above all, putting pencil to manuscript paper is best for consolidating the skills you’re building.
+There’s nothing wrong with using programs like GarageBand to experiment with sounds and loops and musical motifs.
+However the only way to really use composition to strengthen your music aural, music theory and musicianship is by writing using the language of music.

 How can DSMusic help you do this?

-Recognising the benefits of this approach for strengthening musicianship, as we’ve already discussed, opportunities to incorporate composition have been woven into the existing DSMusic flagship Musicianship & Aural Training Series – check out the examples below.
+Opportunities to incorporate composition have been woven into the existing DSMusic flagship Musicianship & Aural Training Series.
+Check out the examples below.

 Example from page 97 of the Musicianship & Aural Training for the Secondary School Level 1 books: